CoStar Group Inc (CSGP)'s Winning Formula: Financial Metrics and

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With high ranks in financial strength, profitability, and exceptional growth, CoStar Group Inc's slightly lower GF Value rank does not significantly detract from its overall impressive GF Score of 93 out of 100, which signals the highest outperformance potential.
+With high ranks in financial strength, profitability, and growth, and a moderate GF Value rank, GuruFocus assigned CoStar Group Inc the GF Score of 93 out of 100, which signals the highest outperformance potential.

 Understanding CoStar Group Inc Business

 CoStar Group Inc is a leading provider of commercial real estate data and marketplace listing platforms.
-With a market cap of $37.44 billion and sales of $2.455 billion, the company boasts an operating margin of 11.5%.
+With a market cap of $37.73 billion and sales of $2.53 billion, the company's operating margin stands at 6.42%.
 CoStar Group's data offering contains in-depth analytical information on over 5 million commercial real estate properties across various subsectors.
 Its portfolio of flagship brands includes CoStar Suite, LoopNet, Apartments.com, BizBuySell, and Lands of America, with more than 80% of its revenue classified as subscription-based.
-The company's recent expansion into Canada, the United Kingdom, Spain, and France underscores its commitment to growth and international presence.
+The company has recently expanded its presence in Canada, the United Kingdom, Spain, and France, indicating a strategic growth trajectory.

 Financial Strength Breakdown

 According to the Financial Strength rating, CoStar Group Inc's robust balance sheet exhibits resilience against financial volatility, reflecting prudent management of capital structure.
-With an Altman Z-Score of 14.59, CoStar Group Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
-Additionally, a favorable Debt-to-Revenue ratio of 0.45 solidifies its financial health, indicating strategic handling of debt.
+With an Altman Z-Score of 14.78, CoStar Group Inc exhibits a strong defense against financial distress, highlighting its robust financial stability.
+Additionally, with a favorable Debt-to-Revenue ratio of 0.44, CoStar Group Inc's strategic handling of debt solidifies its financial health.

 Profitability Rank Breakdown